Privacy Policy

 1. Our Commitment to Privacy

 Ciphera is built on the principle that privacy is a fundamental right, not a feature.
-Every product we build uses zero-knowledge architecture: we cannot access your data even if we wanted to.
+Your account is protected by zero-knowledge encryption: your password and account vault are encrypted on your device under keys we never hold, so we cannot read that data even if compelled to.
+For services where zero-knowledge encryption does not apply — such as our privacy-first analytics, support, and billing — we minimize what we collect by design.
 We collect the absolute minimum data necessary to operate our services, we never sell or share your data with advertisers, and we give you full control over your information.

 This policy explains in detail what data we collect, why we collect it, how we protect it, and what rights you have.
 It should be read alongside our Terms of Service, which governs your use of our services.
 We encourage you to read both in full.